alebelcor/effective-a11y/readme.md

 * `&lrm;` or `&#x200e;` for the left-to-right mark
 * `&rlm;` or `&#x200f;` for the right-to-left mark

-For example, assuming a base language of English (left-to-right), we'll use a phrase in Arabic (right-to-left) mid-sentance:
+For example, assuming a base language of English (left-to-right), we'll use a phrase in Arabic (right-to-left) mid-sentence:

 ```html
 <p>As the proverb says "<span lang="ar">اصبر تنل‏</span>&lrm;".
 Do not despair</p>